 When is the Helpline open?

-Retail Trust started out in 1832 as The Linen and Woollen Drapers, Silk Mercers, Lacemen, Haberdashers and Hosiers’ Institution.
-The charity was known as the Cottage Homes from the 1920s until it was more recently changed to Retail Trust in 2001.
+retailTRUST started out in 1832 as The Linen and Woollen Drapers, Silk Mercers, Lacemen, Haberdashers and Hosiers’ Institution.
+The charity was known as the Cottage Homes from the 1920s until expanding to encompass the wider range of services that we offer today.

-The charity is governed by a Board of Trustees and the strategy and day to day operations are run by the Chief Executive Richard Boland and the Executive team comprising of Richard, Clive Warner (Chief Finance Officer) and Joe Kennedy (Head of People Services) and Kathy McIntyre (Head of Cottage Homes).
+The charity is governed by a Board of Trustees and the strategy and day to day operations are run by the Chief Executive Richard Boland and the Executive team comprising of Richard, Clive Warner (Chief Finance Officer),Paul Thomas (Head of HR) and Kathy McIntyre (Head of Cottage Homes).
 For more information about goals and outcomes, please download the 2012/2013 Impact Report from the Publications page.